 House Bill No. 558, introduced by Representative Davis, amends the eligibility requirements for the M.J.
 Foster Promise Program, which provides financial assistance to students attending two-year public postsecondary institutions or proprietary schools.
 The bill specifically addresses the criminal history criteria for applicants.
 Under the proposed law, individuals with certain convictions will now be eligible for the program, provided their convictions do not include specific serious offenses.
-The bill retains the existing prohibition against eligibility for those convicted of violent crimes such as murder, aggravated assault, and armed robbery, while allowing those with convictions for lesser offenses, such as aggravated battery and second-degree battery, to qualify.
+The bill retains the existing prohibition against eligibility for those convicted of violent crimes, such as murder and aggravated assault, while allowing individuals with convictions for lesser offenses, as defined in R.S.
+13:5401(B)(1)(f), to qualify.

 HB558 Engrossed: 17:2(A)(8)